Ä¢¹½ÊÓÆµÍø

 If elevated risk is identified, Student Engagement collaborates with Risk Management to determine the need for security, insurance, or liability waivers to mitigate risk.

-All club field trips and travel require the CWI travel waiver to be signed at least three business days before departure.
-Prior approval for travel is mandatory (refer to the travel section for details).
+All club field trips and travel require the CWI travel waiver to be signed at least three (3) business days before departure.
+Prior approval for travel and field trips is mandatory (refer to the travel section for details).

 Reporting Accidents or Injuries

-It is the responsibility of the club advisor to notify the Office of Student Engagement within 24 hours of any injury occurring during any club event, fundraiser etc. The advisor will need to fill out an , which can be found on the staff portal, under Human Resources.
+It is the responsibility of the club advisor to notify the Office of Student Engagement within 24 hours of any injury occurring during any club event, fundraiser, etc. The advisor will need to fill out an .
 Risk Management may be in contact with the club advisor and students to get more information regarding the accident or injury.

 Event Security

 Special events open to the campus and/or the public may be required to have a security presence.
 The completed request will be reviewed by the Office of Student Engagement and Risk Management to determine if security is required.
-Factors to be considered include: the nature of the event, the expected attendance, time of the event, age of the expected attendees, whether the event is open, whether entertainment is being provided, and the expected lighting conditions.
-The Office of Student Engagement and Risk Management may also consider the prior security history pertaining to events sponsored by the club or organization in the past or similar events sponsored by other student organizations.
+Factors to be considered include the:

-Security is always required if the club or organization is utilizing a campus building after normal operating hours.
+Security is always required if the club is utilizing a campus building after normal operating hours.

-Room reservations must be made at least ten (10) business days in advance.
+Room reservations must be made at least three (3) business days in advance.

 Sign Posting & Publicity Guidelines